 - 1/2 teaspoon prepared mustard

-- 2 boneless pork loin chops (1/2 inch thick and 4 ounces each)
+- 2 boneless pork loin chops (4 ounces each)

 - Dash salt and pepper